 A completed freshman application will include the following items:

-Additionally, please note that the residency form is required for all applicants who claim entitlement to South Carolina in-state tuition rates.
-If you do not complete this form you will be classified as an out-of-state student.
+Additionally, please note that classification as a resident for tuition payment purposes is not automatic.
+The residency section of the application must be completed in its entirety for all applicants who claim entitlement to South Carolina in-state tuition rates.
+Applicants who do not complete the residency section will be classified as an out-of-state student until a completed Residency Form is reviewed by staff.
 Students cannot be considered for state-awarded scholarships until their resident status is classified as resident.